andres-rod-g/notelane/README.md

 ![Notelane Workspace](https://i.ibb.co/0mRSTKL/Workspace.png)
 ![Notelane Note Test](https://i.ibb.co/42pY1tp/NoteTest.png)

 Notelane was built using the MERN Stack (MongoDB, Express, React and Node JS).
-It's free to use, and you can access to the app by clicking [here](notelane.herokuapp.com).
+It's free to use, and you can access to the app by clicking [here](notelane.herokuapp.com) (NOTE: Notelane only was tested on PC).

 ## Resources Used: